CT Clearinghouse

 What if the pregnant person is unable to stop drinking alcohol?

-They can get help by contacting their doctor, their local Alcoholics Anonymous chapter, and/or local alcohol and drug treatment center.
+They can get help by contacting their healthcare provider and/or local alcohol and drug treatment center.
+Support groups, such as Alcoholics Anonymous, or Smart Recovery, or recovery coaches, can also be helpful.

 The father and/or current partner of the pregnant person can play a big part in helping the birthing person remain alcohol free during pregnancy.
 Family, friends and other support systems can also play a positive role.